jdbeutel/ics699-docs/finalReport/finalReport.md

 theirs to be public.
 Deciding how to share ones own contact information with a second party is straightforward; several apps already support this, such as Google, Facebook, and Plaxo.
 (See examples below.)
-This limitation encourages the spread of these networks, but it is unlikely to get all of ones contacts to join the same network and manage their own contact information, whether due to some choosing other networks, or to privacy concerns.
+However, these networks do not support the sharing of third-party information, so their users are encouraged to get their contacts to join the same network.
+While that helps to spread the network, one cannot expect to get all of ones contacts to join and manage their own contact information.
+Some will choose to join other networks instead, or refrain entirely due to privacy concerns.

 This forces one to manage other people's contact information in ones own address book.
 So, why not collaborate?
-Well, sharing a third party's contact information with second parties involves some wicked problems.
+The difficulty is that sharing a third party's contact information with second parties involves some wicked problems.

 Suppose that my grandmother does not use the app, so I input her address myself.
 I know that she would